mdeabler/mdeabler.github.io/README.md

 Clicking the newsbase icon in the upper left hand corner will also take you to the home screen.

 This website is incredibly simple, and since I am fairly new to coding and front end web development, I tried to stick to the basic requirements of this assignment even though I wanted to do much more.
-It took me so long to do just this process, but I tried to hit all of the assignment requirements in some way.
+It took me so long to do just this process, but I tried to hit all of the assignment requirements in some way.# mdeabler.github.io